3 Artists On How Creativity Defines Them

 ”

-Their photography style is simple, colourful and intimate.
-"I have a VSCO membership so I have access to all of their presets (filters).
-I use my favourites to edit all of my photos and I play with saturation and contrast a lot.
-I’ve been putting a selection of the images on my VSCO too, using it as a dedicated, curated space to show people that project and see how it’s working together."
+Their photography style is simple, colorful, and intimate.
+"I have a VSCO membership, so I have access to all of its presets (filters).
+I use my favorites to edit all of my photos, and I play with saturation and contrast a lot.
+I’ve been putting a selection of the images on my VSCO, too, using it as a dedicated, curated space to show people that project and see how it’s working together."

 Advertisement